 ARB1.
 The data consists of two bytes per point with no characters between bytes or points.
 The point data is sent high byte first.
-The data block has a header which consists of the # character followed by several ascii coded numeric characters.
-The first of these defines the number of ascii characters to follow and these
+The data block has a header which consists of the # character

 ARB2 <BIN> See ARB1 description.